-<Begin with a freewrite about your book.
-Write non-stop about your book.
-What have you been thinking about your book since you read last?>
+<Begin with a freewrite about your book or play.
+Write non-stop about your book or play.
+What have you been thinking about your book or play since you read last?>

 The <first… second… third… final… chapters/pages/sections> of <Title> by <Author’s First and Last Name> might leave a reader feeling <strong adjective> because <Explain what it is in the text that might bring that response.> An example of this is on page <___>. “<Copy a couple of lines or a paragraph from the book.>” This is <adjective> because… <Add 1 or 2 sentences>

 We learn something interesting about one on the characters, <Name> on page < ____ > where it says: “<Copy another 2 or 3 sentences or a paragraph from the book>.”
-This <is/is not> typical of how this character acts in this book, so far. <He/She> often seems to be <Explain what seems typical of this character.
+This <is/is not> typical of how this character acts in this <book/play>, so far. <He/She/They> often seems to be <Explain what seems typical of this character.
 Then go on to explain how the description you are quoting here adds to or changes a reader’s feelings and thoughts about this character.
-Would a reader like to be his/her friend?
+Would a reader like to be his/her/their friend?
 Why or why not?>

-After this part of the book, most readers probably <will/will not> be looking forward to reading the rest of this book because <Add 2 or 3 sentences explaining what it is in the book that might bring that response.> What’s probably going to happen next is <Make predictions about what will happen next to one or more of the characters in your book that you are tracking.>
+After this part of the <book/play>, most readers probably <will/will not> be looking forward to reading the rest of this <book/play> because <Add 2 or 3 sentences explaining what it is in the book or play that might bring that response.> What’s probably going to happen next is <Make predictions about what will happen next to one or more of the characters in your book or that you are tracking.>

 Comment display has been disabled on this doc.